ShahriarSefati/gpu-canny/README.md

-# GPU implementation of the Canny edge detector
+# GPU Implementation of The Canny Edge Detector

 # How to build: